Pink Princess Philodendron is the most exotic plant around the house, thanks to its signature variegated leaves.

 Therefore, propagating the plant at home might save you a lot of money.

 Voila!
-Transplant them to a larger pot once you get a healthy set of roots to see them grow bigger.
+Transplant them into a larger pot once you get a healthy set of roots to see them grow bigger.

 However, whether your plant will grow signature pink leaves will depend on many other factors.